What Do the Best Video Game Developers of 2018 Have in Common?

 That’s the quantitative state of the game dev industry — and it’s great!
 Now, let’s look at the qualitative.

-What Were the Best Video Games of 2018?
+Who Were the Best Game Developers in 2018?

 The editors of CNET — everyone’s favorite consumer electronics and technology news site — picked the best “must have” games of 2018.